draculasfangs/brick_thrower/README.md

-A simple C++ game made without any basic libraries.
+A simple C++ game made without using any external libraries.
 We did not use even chrono or threads to make this game.
-It turned out to be turn based that way.
-Only object oriented programming and C++ coding skills are used in this game.
-It can be played in terminal without any need of installation.
+It is a turn based simple  game.
+We coded this simple C++ game engine ourselves.
+It can be played in terminal without any need of external installation.